 Section 3.
-Whenever overtime work is required by the supervisor or department head, management shall give forty-eight (48) hours advance notice of all overtime to be worked when, in the opinion of the department head or his/her representative, such notice can reasonably be provided.
+Whenever overtime work is required by the supervisor or department head, management shall give forty-eight (48) hours advance notice of all overtime to be worked when, in the opinion of the department head or his/hertheir representative, such notice can reasonably be provided.

 Section 4.
-No person shall be discriminated against or disciplined for refusing to work overtime when, in the opinion of the department head or his/her representative, another qualified employee is available to perform the work.
+No person shall be discriminated against or disciplined for refusing to work overtime when, in the opinion of the department head or his/hertheir representative, another qualified employee is available to perform the work.

 Section 5.
 Compensation for authorized overtime shall be at the rate of time and one-half (1-1/2) and may be either pay or compensatory time off.
 It shall be paid only if approved by the department head or designee.
 However, the employee may elect compensatory time off in lieu of pay.
-Compensatory time must be taken as leave at a mutually agreeable time or paid within one (1) year of accrual.
-There will be a forty (40)-hour accrual cap on compensation time.
+Compensatory time must be taken as leave at a mutually agreeable time.
+There will be a forty (40) hour fifty (50)-hour accrual cap on compensatory time.
 Such payment shall be at the employee's rate of pay, which is being earned at the time of payment.
-When an employee is terminated he/she shall be paid for the overtime he/she has accrued at the hourly rate he/she is receiving at the time of separation.
+When an employee is terminated he/shethey shall be paid for the overtime he/she hasthey accrued at the hourly rate he/she isthey were receiving at the time of separation.